California Medical Marijuana Card

 California Medical Marijuana Caregiver Information >

-Is Medical Marijuana Legal in California?
+Is Medical Marijuana Legal In California?

 Yes, medical marijuana is legal in California.
 Medicinal marijuana was legalized in California through Proposition 215, also called the Compassionate Use Act of 1996.
 Proposition 215 allowed Californians to obtain medical marijuana for the treatment of specific medical conditions.
 The state's medical marijuana program was established under SB 420, also called the Medical Marijuana Program Act.
 The California medical marijuana program is overseen by the state Department of Public Health (CDPH).

 Medical marijuana in California is only available to residents of the state.
 Such residents, aged 18 or older, may legally purchase marijuana by themselves.
-However, Californians under the age of 18, who intend to use medical marijuana, may do so through designated caregivers permitted to access medical marijuana on their behalf.
+However, Californians under the age of 18 who intend to use medical marijuana may do so through designated caregivers permitted to access medical marijuana on their behalf.

 Residents who intend to use medical marijuana must also get medical cannabis recommendations from qualified physicians certifying that they suffer from one or more of the approved medical conditions.
 These conditions include: